-&lt;sup>1 Social Code Book II - basic security for job-seekers (Sozialgesetzbuch (SGB) Zweites Buch (II) - Grundsicherung für Arbeitsuchende).
+1 Social Code Book II - basic security for job-seekers (Sozialgesetzbuch (SGB) Zweites Buch (II) - Grundsicherung für Arbeitsuchende).

-&lt;sup>2 These figures include evaluable interviews only.
+2 These figures include evaluable interviews only.
 Additionally, repeatedly interviewed house-holds were considered even if only a household interview but no personal or senior citizen interview could be conducted.

-&lt;sup>3 These reports were divided into the following two components for the first time in the wave 3 documentation: a wave-specific data report (including a codebook) and a cross-wave User Guide.
+3 These reports were divided into the following two components for the first time in the wave 3 documentation: a wave-specific data report (including a codebook) and a cross-wave User Guide.
 The PASS project team at the IAB is responsible for creating the cross-wave User Guide.
 As of wave 3, infas has created the documentation for the wave-specific data report, which is based on the wave 2 data report.
-The crosswave User Guide documents the entire study, details the objectives and design of PASS and presents the contents and instruments of the survey.
-Moreover, it describes the structure of the scientific use file and the concept of the variable types and their names.

-on the wave's sample and response rates.
+The cross-wave User Guide docuan overview of the aims and research questions of the study is given with a short description of the instruments and the survey program in chapter 1.2 and the characteristics and innovations of wave 12 in chapter 1.3.
+In chapter 2 the data report provides key figures on the waves sample and response rates.
 The data itself and the data preparation are the topics of the following chapters.
 In chapter 3 an overview of the data structure is given and in chapter 4 the generated variables are presented.
 Furthermore, the data preparation and the decisions taken during this process are described in chapter 5.
 In chapter 6 the weighting procedure is presented.
 Finally, a complete overview of all datasets of all waves of PASS is given.
-The frequencies of all variables included in the scientific use file wave 11 are listed in separate tables according to the specific data sets (Volumes II through V).
+The frequencies of all variables included in the scientific use file wave 12 are listed in separate tables according to the specific data sets (Volumes II through V).